adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 19/9/20

+* NA

+## 18/9/20

+* Had a discussion about how Data Mining and Modelling can be used to distill information from millions of PubMed articles to give a starting point for reusing drugs.

 ## 17/9/20

 * Went over Gradient Boosting and AdaBoost in detail after a long time.
 Nice refresher!